 Travel by public transport

 The footpath from the bus stop to the Nature Centre runs adjacent to the road and passes a boardwalk for dragonfly spotting, access to the Speyside Way and the start of our "Two Lochs" trail, via the Loch Mallachie car park.
-The path is undulating and is rocky and uneven in places.
+The path is hard-packed, gently undulating and is rocky and uneven in places.
+There may be ocassional muddy patches in wet weather spells.

 Travel by taxi